suleymanozzbek/ChatSolution/README.md

 You need to update the connectionString in your app.config or web.config files located on other layers after the entitiy update.

-You can visit to http://readkit.xyz/ for demo.
+You can visit http://readkit.xyz/ for demo.